 How to Get to Denali National Park

 The closest airport to the Denali National Park is Fairbanks International Airport.
 It is roughly 200km from Denali National Park.
 The second closest airport, and the largest in Alaska, is the Ted Stevens Anchorage International Airport.
-From any of these airports, you can easily rent a car to enjoy everything Alaska has to offer.
-Visiting Denali and its surroundings is amazing whether you use public transport or a vehicle of your own.
+From any of these airports, you can easily rent a car tto enjoy everything Alaska has to offer and not worry about bus schedules or missing your shuttle bus.
+Visiting Denali and its surroundings is amazing whether you use park shuttles or a vehicle of your own.

 Where to Stay Near Denali National Park